MathesCy/Validere/README.md

 ## Analysis

-When the dataset is broken down by cause of failure, we see the resulting distribution of accidents reported in the U.S since 2010.
+When the dataset is broken down by cause of failure, it produces the resulting distribution of accidents reported in the U.S since 2010.

 ![alt text](https://github.com/MathesCy/Validere/blob/main/FailureType.png)

-It can be seen that over the past 12 years, Equipment Failure has been the leading cause of pipeline failure, accounting for 45.7% of all reported events.
-Behind Equipment Failure, Corrosion has been identified as for 20.5% of reported
+It can be seen that over the past 12 years, qquipment failure has been the leading cause of pipeline failure, accounting for 45.7% of all reported events.
+Behind qquipment failure, corrosion has been identified as the cause for 20.5% of reported incidents.

+This can be broken down further by looking at each cause of failure based on the type of commodity carried in the pipeline where the accident occured.
+Of the five commodity types, pipelines carrying crude oil have experienced over half of the reported accidents since 2010, with 50.7% occuring in crude oil Hazardous Liquid pipeline systems.

 |  Commodity       | Corrosion      | Material/Weld/Equipment Failure | Excavation Damage | Incorrect Operation  | Natural Force | Other Force  |